BrandonCravener/G-Drive-Sorter/README.md

   - Lane Faccoldi (Software Tester)
   - Ivan Abreu-Cespedes (Public Relations)
 ________
+### Other Contributors
+  - Ashhad Hanafi, made the logo for the app
+________
 ### Description
-This project solves the problem of constantly needing to organize Google Drive files, by customly organizing it whenever necessary.
+This project solves the problem of constantly needing to organize Google Drive files, by organizing it your way whenever necessary.
 ________
 ### Features
   - User friendly interface.